szilard/benchm-ml/README.md

 ![plot-auc](1-linear/x-plot-auc.png)

-The main conclusion here is that is is trivial to train linear models even for *n* = 10M rows virtually in any of these tools on a single machine.
+The main conclusion here is that is is trivial to train linear models even for *n* = 10M rows virtually in any of these tools on a single machine in a matter of seconds.
 H2O and VW are the most memory efficient (VW needs only 1 observation in memory at a time therefore is the ultimately scalable solution).
 H2O and VW are also the fastest.
 H2O, VW and the Python implementation seems to be the most accurate (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically and should not be taken into